d2s/Documentation/_posts/2018-04-12-RsyncGUIIntro.md

 title:  "A short intro to RsyncGUI"
 permalink: RsyncGUIIntro
 ---

-See caution about using RsyncGUI bottom of page.
+Please see caution about using RsyncGUI at bottom of page.
 There is also [a first start intro](/RsyncGUIfirststart) about RsyncGUI.

 ### Some words about RsyncGUI